bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 To clean up the thruster and lumen wires, you will need the bag of 30 zip ties and your scissors/wire cutters.

 The primary goal of Thruster and Lumen cable management is to prevent the wires from getting cut by the propellers.
 Make sure to check that no wire can reach a propeller after you have finished routing the cables.
+Below are some examples of what the cable routing should look like.

 <img src="/brov2/cad/brov2-cable-routing-port.png" class="img-responsive" style="max-width:900px" />